SCBB-LAB/Comparative-analysis-of-plant-TFBS-software/DNABERT/README.md

 **Output:**

 **Final result**

-Using above commands, the fine-tuned DNABERT model will be loaded from `examples/ABF2`, and makes prediction on the `dev.tsv` file and save the prediction result at `examples/ABF2` in `pred_results.npy`.
-The evaluation metrics on test dataset (`dev.tsv`) is saved in the `ABF2_result.txt` file at `examples/ABF2/` location.
+Using the above commands, the fine-tuned DNABERT model will be loaded from `examples/ABF2` directory, make predictions on the `dev.tsv` file and save the prediction result at `examples/ABF2` in `pred_results.npy` file.
+The evaluation metrics on the test dataset (`dev.tsv`) are saved in the `ABF2_result.txt` file in the `examples/ABF2/` directory.

 ## Citation
-If you have used DNABERT in your research, please kindly cite the following publication:</br>
+If you have used DNABERT in your research, please cite the following paper:</br>
 "[DNABERT: pre-trained Bidirectional Encoder Representations from Transformers model for DNA-language in genome ](https://academic.oup.com/bioinformatics/article/37/15/2112/6128680)",<br/>
 Bioinformatics, 37, Issue 15, 2112–2120 (2021).